chazeon/notes/docs/notes/software/install-deepmd-kit-via-conda.md

 - “libsolv for much faster dependency solving”
 - “implemented in C++ for maximum efficiency”

+### `mamba` vs. `micromamba`

+ To install `micromamba`, you almost only have to copy a single binary, so it is easy to install.
+But it behaves differently with `mamba`, although preserves most of its "essential function".
+The differents would introduce frictions, e.g.,

+- `micromamba`’s `repoquery search` only shows local packages
+- `micromamba`’s `repoquery search` only shows local packages does not correctly implement command-line autocomplete
+- `micromamba`’s `create` is somehow equal to `env create`.

+So you would want to install `mamba` after installing the `micro-` version.

 ### `conda env build` vs. `conda build`

 `conda build` is a CLI-focused tool whereas `conda env` focus on using a YAML description file.
 Both resolves dependencies on installation.